 Why Make Your Own Chalk Paint?

-Making your own chalk paint is fun, easy, and cost-efficient.
-It costs barely more than simple latex paint, and many of the other ingredients, especially if you follow the baking soda recipe, can be found around the house.
+Making your own chalk paint can be much fun, easy, and cost-efficient.
+If you have the latex paint on hand, a lot of the other ingredients, like the baking soda recipe, can be found around the house.